X

 Hammertoes do not always require surgery.
 They can be fixed in their initial stages with splints, surgical tapes, and other orthotics.

-But if it does not help and hammertoes become stiff, and painful, and started limiting your activities, surgery is the only option.
-Because this leads the hammertoe to the immobile phase where the pain is extreme due to zero flexibility, as podiatrist Georgeanne Botek, DPM said.
+But if it does not help and hammertoes become stiff, and painful, and start limiting your activities, surgery is the only option.
+This leads the hammertoe to the immobile phase where the pain is extreme due to zero flexibility, as podiatrist Georgeanne Botek, DPM said.
 (Botek, 2019)

 Can you run after hammer toe surgery?

 Once you are done with the hammertoe surgery and you are running fan.
-You might have to ask the doctor already with that if you can run or not. and, how long after you can run but the main thing is don’t run too much right after the surgery.
-Whenever you are planning to run again, it’s crucial to start slow to reach where you left off.
+You might have to ask the doctor already if you can run or not. and, how long after you can run but the main thing is don’t run too much right after the surgery.
+Whenever you are planning to run again, it’s crucial to start slowly to reach where you left off.

 Further, it may take some time to build up your endurance.
 Depending on the severity of your surgery, you may have to start with a walk/run program.
 It is important to listen to your body and give proper attention to wearing the right shoes, orthopedic shoes that have a special insert to help keep your toe in the correct position.

-Take your pills on time, give a rest to your legs and properly follow the doctors routine will help you in coping out with that.
+Taking your pills on time, giving rest to your legs, and properly following the doctor’s routine will help you in coping with that.